 12.08 Inventory of Property/Evidence

 The Agency has a written directive requiring sampling of individual items stored in the property and evidence area at least annually, and when a new person is assigned who is in direct control of the property/evidence function.
 Any sample should include an adequate number of items to determine the overall accountability and integrity of the inventory system.

 How do you get to be “Accredited?”

-An agency that has been awarded “Recognized” status has undertaken a careful internal review of its policies, procedures, equipment, facilities, and operations.
+An agency that has been awarded “Accredited” status has undertaken a careful internal review of its policies, procedures, equipment, facilities, and operations.
 Most agencies find that some adjustments and revisions of their policies and procedures may be necessary.
 The agency then submits proof of their compliance with the standards (usually electronically) to independent assessors.
 After an independent review of their written documents and proofs, a team of assessors is sent to the agency to review their operations and facilities, and to interview the Department’s staff.
-A Final Report outlining the findings is sent to the Recognition Committee.
-The Committee reviews the findings and votes on whether or not to award “Recognized” status.
+A Final Report outlining the findings is sent to the Accreditation Committee.
+The Committee reviews the findings and votes on whether or not to award “Accredited” status.

-How long are you “Accredited?
+How long are you “Accredited?”